mriverog86/next14-airbnb-clone/README.md

 All the credits go to Antonio Erdeljac.
 I just followed the following [VIDEO TUTORIAL](https://youtu.be/c_-b_isI4vg) to get started with React.
 I just made minimal adjustments to migrate the original project from Next 13 to Next 14.

+The postgre branch contains the Prisma configuration for PostgreSQL.

 Features:

 - Tailwind design